tdsimpson/Song-Analysis/README.md

-# Music-Chatbot
+# Song-Analysis
-A chatbot to learn more about the song you are currently listening to on Spotify
+A web app to learn more about the song you are currently listening to on Spotify

 ### Client
 `npm start`